tekmarglobal/dart-api-client/docs/CustomerApi.md

 <a name="apicustomerdeleteaddresspost"></a>
 # **ApiCustomerDeleteAddressPost**
-> RestResultOfCustomerServiceDeleteAddressResponse ApiCustomerDeleteAddressPost (CustomerServiceDeleteAddressRequest body = null)
+> RestResultOfCustomerServiceDeleteAddressResponse ApiCustomerDeleteAddressPost (CustomerServiceDeleteAddressRequest customerServiceDeleteAddressRequest = null)